 Hamilton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Hamilton is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.27% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Hamilton is somewhat higher than in the average US city of 21.84%: 27.27% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Hamilton in 2022 was $32,470, which is middle income relative to Illinois and the nation.
 This equates to an annual income of $129,880 for a family of four.
 However, Hamilton contains both very wealthy and poor people as well.